Chapter 3 - Future Generations Will Laugh About the LGBT+ Rights Movement

 And the comparison is not without some parallels.
 For simply holding the religious beliefs that they had always held, these Christians feared they would lose their jobs and be ostracized by their neighbors.
 They feared hatred and rejection by friends and family.
 They feared being doxxed.
 They feared violence.

 Were they being silly?
 Were they being paranoid?
 No. There are many examples of all these things happening to people simply for affirming the historic Christian sexual ethic.
-For example, the Mozilla CEO was fired for opposing gay marriage.(3) Bakers who oppose gay marriage are being subjected to protracted lawsuits.(3) And death threats were made (4) to people who supported Prop 8 (a bill opposing gay marriage in California).
+For example, Mozilla CEO, Brendan Eich, was fired for opposing gay marriage.(3) Bakers who oppose gay marriage are being subjected to protracted lawsuits.(3) And death threats were made (4) to people who supported Prop 8 (a bill opposing gay marriage in California).
 Churches that opposed gay marriage have been vandalized.(5) I can tell you from personal experience on social media that many people view people who hold the traditional Christian sexual ethic to be deserving of any harm or damage that comes their way.
 Christians who hold the historic Christian sexual ethic are haters and should get what is coming to them.